-Please refer to 4(n) "Impairment of non-financial assets" to the consolidated financial statements for the accounting policies on recognition, 5(a) "Impairment assessment for property, plant, equipment, and right-of-use assets" for accounting assumptions and estimation uncertainties regarding the impairment, and 6(i) "Property, plant, and equipment" and (j) "Right-of-use assets" for further details, respectively.
+Please refer to 4(n) "Impairment of non-financial assets" to the consolidated financial statements for the accounting policies on recognition.
+Please refer to 5(a) "Impairment assessment for property, plant, equipment, and right-of-use assets" to the consolidated financial statements for accounting assumptions and estimation uncertainties regarding the impairment, and 6(h) "Property, plant, and equipment" and (i) "Right-of-use assets" for further details, respectively.